genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/database-streaming/dbtogenesis/02_where-to-define.md

 In addition, each database needs to have a table that is able to store table modifications as soon as they happen (insertions, updates and deletions).
 This enables **DbToGenesis** to keep track and replicate the changes into Genesis.

 This table has no name requirement (although it is referred as UPDATEQUEUE for simplicity), as the **queryQueue** and **clearQueue** stored procedures will call it internally.
-However the structure has to be fixed in order to retrieve data from it.
+However, the structure has to be fixed in order to retrieve data from it.
 The basic structure is defined in a later section.

-Therefore, you have to implement a trigger (or more) for each required table so it inserts new events in the UPDATEQUEUE for each inserted, modified and deleted row.
+Therefore, you have to implement a trigger (or, if necessary, more than one) for each required table so it inserts new events in the UPDATEQUEUE for each inserted, modified and deleted row.

 \*_The stored procedures for queryQueue, clearQueue, loadTable and retrieveRecord should also be created beforehand_*.

 This process does not create any stored procedures and it just attempts to call already existing ones.
 Therefore:

 * **loadTable** should read rows from the chosen table ('TRADE')
-* **queryQueue** should read from the so called UPDATEQUEUE table a trade into its correspondent TRADE table, and likewise for the rest of the stored procedures.
+* **queryQueue** should read a trade from the so-called UPDATEQUEUE table into its correspondent TRADE table, and likewise for the rest of the stored procedures.

 ## Basic workflow